ionos-deploy-now/documentation/content/docs/github-actions-customization.md

 ---
 description: ''
 sidebar: 'docs'
-prev: '/docs/file-based-configuration/'
+prev: '/docs/explicit-build-configuration/'
 next: '/docs/domain-tls/'
 editable: true
 ---

-# GitHub Actions
+# GitHub Actions customization

 Once you have connected Deploy Now to your repository, you will notive that we have injected a `ionos-space.yml` file into `.github/workflows/`.
 This file defines how the GitHub Actions workflow is set up.
 You can make changes to this file to customize the workflow.
-However, you should try to avoid changed or deleting the IONOS key in it to ensure that the workflow runs correctly.
-IONOS keys are unique per project and are needed to conenct to IONOS infrastructure.
+However, you should try to avoid changes or deletions of `fetch project data`, `checkout project` and `deploy build`to ensure that the deployment works as expected.

 ## Sample file